What Not to Test (for Cyber-Physical Systems): Experimental Methods

 \subsubsection{Test Execution Time}

 Total test execution time is the first metric we implement in our study.
 Wang et al.~\cite{wang2013minimizing} stated that the number of selected test cases can be treated as the measurement for selecting representative test cases from the initial test suite.
-However, Arrieta et al. pointed out the problem that each test case has different execution time~\cite{arrieta2019pareto}.
-In our study, we use the similar calculation that Arrieta et al.~\cite{arrieta2019pareto} did in their study to deal with the test execution time.
-The test execution time is calculated as follow:
+However, in simulation models, different test case may have different execution time.
+Thus, we cannot directly count the number of selected test cases in our experiment.
+To mitigate that, we adopt the idea from Arrieta et al.~\cite{arrieta2019pareto} that using the overall execution time of the selected test cases as the search guidance.~\\~ To say more specifically, let $tet_i$ be the the normalized test execution time for the test case $i$, the overall test execution time for a test suite can be calculated as follow

 In our study, we want to \underline{{\em minimize}} this metric because the goal of test case selection is to decrease the test execution time.